lightstep/integrations/collector/kong/examples/kube/README.md

 ```bash
 make all
 ```
-that will create local kubernetes cluster and install kong and collector.
+That will create local kubernetes cluster and install kong and collector.

 ### Otherwise you can use following commands: